harishshg/remainderApp/README.md

-steps to run in local
+steps to run in local <br/>

-step 1: install node js
+step 1: install node js<br/>
-step 2: clone/download this repository
+step 2: clone/download this repository<br/>
-step 3: open command prompt and go to project folder step 4: type npm install (npm will install all the dependencies needed) step 5: type the command 'npm start' in command promt
+step 3: open command prompt and go to project folder<br/>
+step 4: type npm install (npm will install all the dependencies needed)<br/>
+step 5: type the command 'npm start' in command promt <br/>